Please choose an option:

 Reasons for working with other people on speaking are:

-- You can't learn pronunciation alone, you need to talk to someone
+- You can't learn speaking alone, you need to talk to someone

 - People can suggest improvements